Filipe1986/Filipe1986/README.md

 I'm very open-minded about new technologies and curious about data engineer roles.
 I love working with Java, Spring Boot, SQL.
-I had a great time working with MongoDB, Nodejs as a second language, Kafka and cloud computing.
+I had a great time working with MongoDB, Javascript/Nodejs as a second option, Kafka and cloud computing.

 I'm keen on working with technologies like Scala and Python, among others.